Serving the State of New Hampshire Since 1908

 Helping Employees Understand and Protect their Rights

 Our attorneys are advocates for fairness.
 We are passionate about helping employees advance their goals and protect their rights.
-Our Employment Law Attorneys represent employees in all industries and at all employment levels.
+Our employment law attorneys in New Hampshire represent employees in all industries and at all employment levels.

 Our experienced attorneys will help you navigate employment laws, identify employment law violations, and hold responsible parties accountable.
 We can represent you in disputes with your employer and help you navigate employee agreements.
 Contact us today to discuss the details of your case and learn how we can help in your situation.